cupidthecat/cupid-nes/README.md

 # Cupid NES Emulator

 Cupid NES Emulator is a minimal NES emulator implemented in C. It is designed as a learning tool to explore the 6502 CPU architecture and basic NES hardware emulation.
 The project focuses on accurately emulating the CPU instruction set, various addressing modes, and simulating the NES memory map.
-In addition, the emulator now supports logging each executed CPU instruction to a text file for debugging and comparison with known-good logs (e.g. nestest.log).

 ## Features